Weierstrass elliptic function

 In mathematics, the Weierstrass elliptic functions are elliptic functions that take a particularly simple form.
 They are named for Karl Weierstrass.
-This class of functions are also referred to as ℘-functions and they are usually denoted by the symbol ℘, a uniquely fancy script p.
-They play an important role in the theory of elliptic functions.
+This class of functions is also referred to as ℘-functions and they are usually denoted by the symbol ℘, a uniquely fancy script p.
+They play an important role in the theory of elliptic functions, i.e., meromorphic functions that are doubly periodic.
 A ℘-function together with its derivative can be used to parameterize elliptic curves and they generate the field of elliptic functions with respect to a given period lattice.